huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 To set up these secrets, you can go to the Settings tab on your created Space.
 Make sure to save these values somewhere for later use.

-The template space has two users: `admin` and `argilla`.
+The template Space has two users: `admin` and `argilla`.
 The username `admin` corresponds to the root user, who can upload datasets and access any workspace within your Argilla Space.
 The username `argilla` is a normal user with access to the `argilla` workspace.

 The usernames, passwords, and API keys to upload, read, update, and delete datasets can be configured using the following secrets: